• Skip to main content

 • Is the item offscreen or collapsed?

-• Is this information that I do not want shown to people using screen readers or other assistive technologies?
+• Is this information that I do not want to be shown to people using screen readers or other assistive technologies?

 If the answer to all of the above questions is yes, then ARIA hidden has been properly used and you can safely ignore the warning in Accessibility Checker.
-If not, then you likely need to remove aria-hidden="true" from your HTML.
+If not, then you likely need to remove aria-hidden="true" from your HTML or add an different fix to make element accessible.

 A note about ARIA problems and WordPress plugins

-Depending upon how you’re adding content to your WordPress website, it is likely that you may encounter an incorrectly added ARIA hidden attribute that is being inserted into your post or page by a third-party plugin.
-If this is the case, you likely cannot remove aria-hidden="true" and correct the error.
+Depending upon how you’re adding content to your WordPress website, it is likely that you may encounter an incorrectly added ARIA hidden attribute that is being inserted into your WordPress site by a third-party plugin.
+If this is the case, you may not be able to remove aria-hidden="true" and correct the error.

 If you encounter accessibility errors that are caused by a third-party plugin you cannot control, please reference “What to do if a Plugin You’re Using has Accessibility Errors” for ideas on how to proceed.